-This simple chicken liver recipe is very easy to make and full of unique flavor.
+This sauteed chicken liver recipe is very easy to make and full of unique flavor.

 You only need a few ingredients like onions, Caribbean green seasoning and turmeric.

 As you sauté the liver with these ingredients, be sure to allow the meat to develop a slight char.
-That’s the key to developing an amazing, smoky taste.
 The taste and melt-in-your-mouth texture will make you ask for more.
-Enjoy the chicken liver in a sandwich or as a side with rice, beans and a salad.

 What is in this chicken liver recipe